 - 1. On the Main tab, expand iApp and then click Application Services. - 2.
-Click the name of your SharePoint Application service from the list. - On the Menu bar, click Reconfigure. - 4.
+Click the name of your SharePoint Application service from the list. - 3.
+On the Menu bar, click Reconfigure. - 4.
 If necessary, from the Which configuration mode do you want to use? question, select Advanced Configure advanced options. - 5.
 In the Delivery Optimization section, from the Which compression profile do you want to use? question, select the profile you created. - 6.
-Click the Finished button. - Q: Why are users unable to open SharePoint document libraries in Windows Explorer or edit SharePoint documents in Microsoft Office applications after deploying the BIG-IP APM? - A: When accessing SharePoint Server 2010 or 2013 through BIG-IP APM, you may encounter errors when attempting to open document libraries with Windows Explorer.
+Click the Finished button. - Q: Why are users unable to open SharePoint document libraries in Windows Explorer or edit SharePoint documents in Microsoft Office applications after deploying the BIG-IP APM? - A: When accessing SharePoint Server through BIG-IP APM, you may encounter errors when attempting to open document libraries with Windows Explorer.
 Additionally, you may be unable to open or save Microsoft Office documents located in a SharePoint document library.
 This behavior can occur when the Microsoft WebDAV client fails to send the persistent APM session cookie with every request.

 To correct this behavior, download and install the following hotfix from Microsoft on client computers exhibiting the issue: http://support.microsoft.com/kb/2936341.
 A system restart may be necessary after installation.
+If this does not solve your problem, please contact F5 technical support via your typical method.

-- Q: Why are client connections unresponsive or seem to hang when using the OneConnect feature? - A: If you have configured your deployment to use OneConnect (part of F5's recommended configuration), and users are experiencing slow performance or the need to refresh pages, Microsoft IIS may be failing to reset the TCP connection after the default timeout period of 120 seconds.
+Q: Why are client connections unresponsive or seem to hang when using the OneConnect feature?

+A: If you have configured your deployment to use OneConnect (part of F5's recommended configuration), and users are experiencing slow performance or the need to refresh pages, Microsoft IIS may be failing to reset the TCP connection after the default timeout period of 120 seconds.